 * US Airways shares up, AMR merger deal seen near

 * Celgene up as regulator approves new drug

 * Futures up: Dow 36 pts, S&P 4 pts, Nasdaq 4.25 pts

 By Rodrigo Campos

-NEW YORK, Feb 11 (Reuters) - U.S. stocks were set to open little changed on Monday as investor scrambled to find catalysts for trading, while low volume could make trading volatile and exaggerate moves.
+NEW YORK, Feb 11 (Reuters) - U.S. stock index futures edged higher on Monday, suggesting equities will extend multiyear highs, while low volume and the absence of economic data could make trading volatile and exaggerate moves.

 Upbeat U.S. and Chinese data last week helped extend the winning streak of the S&P 500 index to six weeks.
-The benchmark is up 6.4 percent so far this year after a steep rally in January that has stalled as the S&P and Dow industrials near record highs.
+The benchmark index is up 6.4 percent so far this year after a steep rally in January that has stalled as the index nears a record high.

-No economic data or major earnings reports are scheduled, but Federal Reserve Vice Chair Janet Yellen is due to speak about the economic recovery at 1 p.m.
+No economic data or major earnings reports are scheduled, but Federal Reserve Vice Chairwoman Janet Yellen is due to speak about the economic recovery at 1 p.m.
 (1800 GMT).

 Technical indicators are “looking very good” and could give the market a floor Monday, according to Peter Cardillo, chief market economist at Rockwell Global Capital in New York.

 He said the market will pay attention to Yellen’s speech, but he doesn’t expect any deviation from her traditionally dovish monetary policy stance.